ax-llm/ax/src/docs/src/content/docs/start/quick.md

 ## Prompting

-Prompt is usually stressful and complex you never know what is the right prompt and blobs of text in your code and hard to deal with.
-We fix this by adopting the `prompt signatures` from the popular Stanford DSPy paper.
+Prompts are usually stressful and complex.
+You never know what the right prompt is, and blobs of text in your code are hard to deal with.
+We fix this by adopting the prompt signatures from the popular Stanford DSPy paper.

 A prompt signature is a list of _typed_ input and output fields along with a task description prefix. the following fields are supported `'string' | 'number' | 'boolean' | 'json' | 'image'` add a `[]` to convert a field into an array field eg. `string[]`, `number[]`, etc. Additionally a `?` marks the field as an optional field `context?:string`.